symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

-Thanks to this setup, the component will now be automatically validated on each render, but in a smart way: a property will only be validated once its “model” has been updated on the frontend.
+Thanks to this setup, the component will now be automatically validated on each render, but in a smart way: a property will only be validated once its "model" has been updated on the frontend.
 The system keeps track of which models have been updated
 (e.g. ``data-action="live#update"``) and only stores the errors for those fields on re-render.